Steef3/NMAP_COPY/README.md

 ### Mac OS
 I am rarely doing testing, but if I do, it's on Mac OS, for now.
+Ok to tell the truth, most of my time is invested in testing.

 ## Files explained
 ### Port_Scan.py